-Looking to get out and do more climbing this year?
-Or perhaps you would rather curl up with an excellent biography or memoir until the winter weather blows over.
-Either way, we have signed copies of many of our fantastic titles, ready and waiting to tide you through until spring.
+Looking for outdoor inspiration or something to get your teeth into while you're stuck indoors?
+We have signed copies of many of our fantastic titles, ready and waiting to tide you through the next few weeks.
 Scroll down to see the options available.

 Titles by Tony Howard

 Troll Wall is Tony Howard’s gripping account of one of the most dramatic first ascents in British climbing history.
 Winner of the Jury’s Special Award at the Norwegian Mountain Literature Prize in 2012, the tale is a fascinating insight into the challenges of climbing a big mountain wall.
 Tony Howard has travelled far and wide in search of unclimbed rock faces and remote trekking adventures.
+Tony Howard has travelled far and wide in search of unclimbed rock faces and remote trekking adventures.
 Quest into the Unknown maps his exploits from the Middle East to Scandinavia, Madagascar to Antarctica.

 An updated edition of the 1980 publication to reflect the latest developments, The Darkness Beckons features over 400 breath-taking photographs and illustrations and is an inspirational read for anyone with an interest in exploration and adventure.
-Christine Gregory’s written and photographic celebration of the much-loved, yet threatened, brown hare offers a unique insight into the life, habitat and history of this beautiful British mammal.
 Published in partnership with the Farming Life Centre and the Peak District National Park Authority, The Land that Made Us asks what makes for sustainability in the short and the long term.